JunhuiLi1017/DIY-NIW-EB1A/NIW.md

 - Quick View of USCIS Progress: https://hilites.today/.

 # Preparation
-- Recommendation letters: prepare ahead since some of the professors may be too busy to respond.
+- Recommendation letters: prepare ahead since some professors may be too busy to respond.
 I have 4 RLs, 2 dependent and 2 independent.
 Some of my friends have 1 dependent and 2 dependent.
 - Petition letter: the key letter to show why you will be beneficial to the United States.

 # Main Story